ztr1566/nodejs-eks-project/README.md

-# AWS 2-Tier VPC Infrastructure with Terraform
+# AWS 2-Tier VPC Infrastructure with Terraform (Project still in progress, I will update it soon)

 This project provisions a secure, 2-tier cloud architecture on Amazon Web Services (AWS) using Terraform.
 The entire infrastructure is defined as code, following a modular design and best practices for Infrastructure as Code (IaC).